-Jonathan (“Jack”) Harrington chairs the firm’s International Regulation, Enforcement & Compliance practice, leads our Cybersecurity team, and assists in leading our White Collar Defense & Investigations group.
+Jonathan (“Jack”) Harrington chairs the firm’s International Regulation, Enforcement & Compliance practice and leads our Cybersecurity team.
 Corporations with a global footprint turn to Jack for compliance and governance advice; clients ranging from multinational public companies to individuals also seek his counsel on a wide variety of white collar and enforcement matters.
 He has conducted internal investigations throughout the world and has represented clients in Foreign Corrupt Practices Act (FCPA), anti-money laundering (AML), international trade sanctions, cross-border investment, and securities matters before the U.S. Congress, DOJ, SEC, and other federal agencies.
 Jack’s combination of legal, policy, and international business experience also enables him to advise clients on transactions and strategy.

 Whether you own a small privately held company or operate a multinational conglomerate, robust cybersecurity is critical.
 Businesses need a trusted counselor to advise them on cybersecurity compliance obligations, responses to and mitigation of data breaches, investigations, and litigation.
 Jack offers clients critical guidance in this area and can help them navigate the often inconsistent web of legal requirements surrounding electronic data protection.

 Jack also works closely with the firm’s Litigation group, where he focuses on federal commercial disputes.
 Jack has represented corporations and senior executives in complex business disputes and arbitration, often with an international component.
 He is also an experienced appellate litigator, representing clients before the U.S. Supreme Court and the U.S. Court of Appeals for the Second Circuit.